 WHAT IS ADDICTION?

-Addiction is the symptom.
+Addiction is a symptom.
 The underlying, real problem needs to be addressed.

 Addiction is a disease involving serious psychological and physical changes from constant heavy use of alcohol, drugs, or both.
-Symptoms include uncontrollable alcohol use and/or other drug craving, seeking, and use, that continues even in the face of repeated negative consequences.
+Symptoms include uncontrollable alcohol use and/or another drug craving, seeking, and use, that continues even in the face of repeated negative consequences.
 Addiction is a progressive, chronic, and fatal disease.
-If left untreated, it can only lead to jails, institutions, dereliction and death, in no specific order.
+If left untreated, it can only lead to jails, institutions, dereliction, and death, in no specific order.

 Without help, the cycle of abuse and dysfunction continues.

 Scientific evidence is emerging now which helps explain why at least some people become alcoholics and addicts.
 In their cases, this “allergy” to substances is an underlying emotional illness, like depression or an anxiety disorder.